Physostigmine: Medical uses

-Physostigmine is used to treat glaucoma and delayed gastric emptying.
+Physostigmine, an acetylcholinesterase inhibitor, can be used to treat glaucoma and delayed gastric emptying.
 Because it enhances the transmission of acetylcholine signals in the brain and can cross the blood–brain barrier, physostigmine salicylate is used to treat anticholinergic poisoning (that is, poisoning by substances that interfere with the transmission of acetylcholine signaling, such as atropine, scopolamine, and other anticholinergic drug overdoses).
 It is also used to reverse neuromuscular blocking.
 Physostigmine is the antidote of choice for Datura stramonium poisoning.
 It is also an antidote for Atropa belladonna poisoning, the same as for atropine.
 It has also been used as an antidote for poisoning with GHB, but is poorly effective and often causes additional toxicity, so is not a recommended treatment.
-It can also be used as an antidote for dimenhydrinate poisoning.
+It can also be used as an antidote for dimenhydrinate or diphenhydramine poisoning.

 It has been shown to improve long-term memory, and was once explored as a therapy for Alzheimer's disease, but in clinical trials it was not shown to confer convincing benefits, and it led to very common moderate to severe side-effects such as nausea, vomiting, diarrhea, loss of appetite, abdominal pain, and tremors, resulting in a high rate of withdrawal.
 Physostigmine's poor tolerability led to it being abandoned in favor of later acetylcholinesterase inhibitors, three of which are currently in use: donepezil, galantamine, and rivastigmine.
 Recently, it has begun to be used in the treatment of orthostatic hypotension.

 Recently, physostigmine has been proposed as an antidote for intoxication with gamma hydroxybutyrate (GHB, a potent sedative-hypnotic agent that can cause loss of consciousness, loss of muscle control, and death).
 Physostigmine may counteract GHB by producing a nonspecific state of arousal.
 However, not enough scientific evidence shows physostigmine properly treats GHB toxicity.
 Furthermore, lower doses of GHB produce a stronger action at the GHB receptor than at the GABAB-receptor, resulting in a stimulating effect which would act synergistically with physostigmine and produce hyperstimulation when the GHB blood levels begin to drop.